ipfs/js-ipfs/SPEC/FILES.md

 ##### `Go` **WIP**

-##### `JavaScript` - ipfs.files.stat(path, [options, callback])
+##### `JavaScript` - ipfs.files.stat(path, [options], [callback])

 Where:

-- `path` is the path to the directory to stat.
+- `path` is the path to the file or directory to stat
 - `options` is an optional Object that might contain the following keys:
-  - `hash` is a Boolean value to return only the hash.
+  - `hash` is a Boolean value to return only the hash  (default: false)
-  - `size` is a Boolean value to return only the size.
+  - `size` is a Boolean value to return only the size  (default: false)
-  - `withLocal` is a Boolean value to compute the amount of the dag that is local, and if possible the total size.
+  - `withLocal` is a Boolean value to compute the amount of the dag that is local, and if possible the total size  (default: false)

-`callback` must follow the `function (err, stat) {}` signature, where `err` is an Error if the operation was not successful and `stat` is an Object with the following keys:
+- `callback` is an optional function with the signature `function (error, stats) {}`, where `error` may be an Error that occured if the operation was not successful and `stat` is an Object with the following keys:

-- `hash` is a string with the hash.
+- `hash` is a string with the hash
-- `size` is an integer with the size in Bytes.
+- `size` is an integer with the file size in Bytes
-- `cumulativeSize` is an integer with the cumulative size in Bytes.
+- `cumulativeSize` is an integer with the size of the DAGNodes making up the file in Bytes
-- `blocks` is an integer indicating the number of blocks.
+- `type` is a string that can be either `directory` or `file`
-- `type` is a string that can be either `directory` or `file`.
+- `blocks` if `type` is `directory`, this is the number of files in the directory.
+If it is `file` it is the number of blocks that make up the file
-- `withLocality` is a boolean to indicate if locality information are present.
+- `withLocality` is a boolean to indicate if locality information are present
-- `local` is a boolean to indicate if the queried dag is fully present locally.
+- `local` is a boolean to indicate if the queried dag is fully present locally
-- `sizeLocal` is an integer indicating the cumulative size of the data present locally.
+- `sizeLocal` is an integer indicating the cumulative size of the data present locally

 If no `callback` is passed, a promise is returned.